georgeflanagin/wordle/README.md

                         The target word.
 Default is to let the program choose one.
   -v, --verbose         Be chatty about what is taking place.
 ```

+The input file may be any whitespace delimited list of words.
+The words can be
+one per line, several per line, or all on one line.
+You may even have blank
+lines with no words. `wordle` is not fussy.

 ## Method of operation